henrikedin/mongo/src/mongo/logv2/README.md

 # Log System Overview

 The new log system adds capability to produce structured logs in the [Relaxed Extended JSON 2.0.0](https://github.com/mongodb/specifications/blob/master/source/extended-json.rst) format.
-The new API requires names to be given to variables, called attributes in the log system, forming field names for the variables in structured JSON logs.
+Every log line is formatted to a separate JSON object that is structured as the different parts are separate JSON fields and therefore easy to parse.
+The parameter values to log statements are called attributes, where the name gets used as the JSON key, and the value gets formatted to a JSON value under a subobject for all the attributes.

 # Style guide